armads15/Main/README.md

 # Main
-This page is for anything I feel like putting up from my personal coding projects.
+This repository is for anything I feel like putting up from my personal coding projects.